 Skilled Medical Malpractice Lawyers Dedicated to Helping Clients Harmed by Unsafe Blood in Palm Beach County, Broward County and Across South Florida

 Blood transfusions are often a necessary and life-saving element of the practice of medicine, especially in surgical cases or other situations where a patient has lost blood through injuries sustained in an accident.
 Detailed processes and procedures exist to protect patients from receipt of unsafe blood and blood products, but, unfortunately, hospitals, clinics, doctors, nurses and other medical professionals may fail to adhere to those standards and cause serious harm as a result.
 When this is the case, and you suffer additional harm because of the receipt of unsafe blood or unsafe blood administration practices, you may be entitled to recover financial compensation to hold the responsible parties accountable for their negligence.
+Our Florida unsafe blood injury lawyers can help you today.

 Claims for harm caused by unsafe blood or through the blood transfusion process can be complicated, as can any other medical malpractice case.
 At Gonzalez & Cartwright, P.A., we have dedicated our careers to protecting the South Florida community from injuries caused by third-party negligence, including in complex medical malpractice cases.
 We have developed the knowledge and experience necessary to help our clients recover from the often-severe harm that can be caused by unsafe blood products, and are ready to put our skills to work in recovering compensation in your case.